Libya’s rivals start UN-led talks to reach political accord

 Tunisian President Kais Said attended the talks’ opening ceremony, calling the forum “historic by all measures.”
 Said added the U.N. efforts aim to set “clear measures and specific dates” to reach “a peaceful solution” in Libya’s conflict.

-He also called on those who will lead the transitional period to refrain from running in the next presidential or parliamentary elections.
+Said called on those who will lead the transitional period to refrain from running in the next presidential or parliamentary elections.

+“There is no room for dividing Libya.
+Some talk about East and West, but the Libyan people are one,” he said.
+“The solution is for the Libyan people to regain their full sovereignty.”

 Stephanie Williams, the top U.N. official in Libya, told journalists Sunday night that preparatory meetings have been positive.